 reportingDescriptor lookup

-theDescriptor SHALL be located within the toolComponent object (§3.18) identified by toolComponentReference (§3.45.7), which we refer to as theComponent.
+theDescriptor SHALL be located within the toolComponent object (§3.18) identified by toolComponent (§3.46.7), which we refer to as theComponent.
 The procedure for looking up a toolComponent from a toolComponentReference is described in §3.46.2.

-theDescriptor SHALL be located either within theComponent.ruleDescriptors (§3.18.18) or theComponent.notificationDescriptors (§3.18.19), according to this table:
+theDescriptor SHALL be located either within theComponent.rules (§3.18.18) or theComponent.notifications (§3.18.19), according to this table: